decretist/Dissertation/Chapter4/visualization.md

     $0.3447\times\frac{56713}{14255} = 0.3447\times3.9785 = 1.3756$

-[^7]: **Footnote Zipf's law.
-Provide examples with numbers that agree with the data for *in* and *non* above.
-In reality, the word frequencies for the *dicta* do not appear to drop off nearly as sharply as Zipf's law (1/N) would predict.
-I also need to address the issue that as the wordlist extends downward, the mix shifts from disproportionately function words to disproportionately content word.
-16 of the first 20 words are function words usable for analysis (even if I discard *si* for other reasons), but I have to go all the way down to 240 to get somewhere in the neighborhood of 50 suitable function words for analysis.**
+[^7]: @zipf_human_1949, 73-131.
+Zipf himself referred to the
+relationship as "the law of diminishing reterns of words".
+Zipf previously discussed the relationship in @zipf_psycho-biology_1935.
+[UCSD Geisel Library has a copy, currently (18 February 2020) unavailable, of a 1965 MIT Press reprint of this book.]
+Zipf expressed the relationship as $r \times f = C$.

-[^z]: Note that the base of the logarithms does not matter (as long as they are the same for both axes).
+[^z1]: Note that the base of the logarithms does not matter (as long as they are the same for both axes).
 Regardless of whether we take base e (natural) or base 10 logarithms of rank and word count, the slopes will be the same: -1.000 for the theoretical Zipfian distribution of word frequencies, and (as we shall see) -0.5923 for the actual frequencies of the twenty most frequent words in the first- and second-recension *dicta*.

+[^z2]: See @zipf_human_1949, 23-52, for Zipf's discussion of the
+rank-frequency distribution of words in Joyce's *Ulysses*.

+[^z3]: **Even if we have to discard *si* for other reasons.**